ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 the side effects that a task has on the build environment.

 Docker runs as a daemon on its host system.
 The normal configuration is that the daemon listens on a unix socket, `unix:///var/run/docker.sock`.
-There are no Java libraries for accessing unix sockets, so native code is necessary.
+There are no pure Java libraries for accessing unix sockets, so native code is necessary.
 We slightly adapted the code from the [junixsocket](https://github.com/kohlschutter/junixsocket) project.
 (The only modifications were to the static code in the `NativeUnixSocket`